• Skip to primary navigation

 • Kunefe (Kunafa) - Turkish Cheese Dessert

-Künefe is one of the most loved desserts in Turkey.
-You can eat it at almost every kebab restaurant around the country.
 And the best way to enjoy this cheese-stuffed sweet pastry is with a cup of Turkish tea while it is still warm and the cheese is still soft and stringy.

 What is Kunafa?

-Künefe or Kunafa is a very much loved Middle Eastern pastry dessert made with Kadaif pastry (shredded filo/phyllo pastry strands) filled with stringy cheese, baked, then drizzled with simple syrup and garnished with crushed pistachios.
+Künefe or Kunafa is a very much loved traditional Middle Eastern dessert made with Kadaif pastry (shredded filo/phyllo pastry strands) filled with stringy cheese, baked, then drizzled with simple syrup and garnished with crushed pistachios.

 Kunefe is originated from Hatay (Antioch), Turkey’s south-eastern part, but also popular in Eastern Mediterranean and Middle Eastern countries.
 They all have their own variations of this delicious dessert with different names (Knafeh, Kunafa, or Kanahef) and recipes.